teo666/Universal-Motor-Controller/README.md

 ![alt text](./doc/img/pot.png)

 Suppose to have a potentiometer to adjust the motor power: if potentiometer is turned to left the motor power decrease otherwise it increase.
-To achive that we have to change the switching point of triac inside main power source semiperiod.
+To achive that we have to change the switching point of triac inside main power source half period.
 In our case the potentiometer is connected to one of the avr analog input pin and readed value from potentiometer is mapped into a value between 0 and 999, and assume that we divide the semiperiord in 999 slice with the same width going from 0 to 999.

 Now, if the potentiometer read value is 0 we want the mimimun motor power so we have to leave triac turned off.
 If potentiometer get a value of 999 the desire power is maximum, we have to excite trigger immidiatly after the 0 volt point, or equivalentemente at 0th slice.
 For any other value of potentiometer we have to trigger triac at slice numbered as (999 - pot_value) where pot_value is the value readed from potentiometer.

-At this point the main question is: how divide semiperiods into equal slices to know when turn on triac?
+At this point the main question is: how divide half period into equal slices to know when turn on triac?
 The response is: with timers.

 Basically timers are hardware device enclosed into many ICs (avrs too) that can be used to count time.
 Think about timer like an unsigned variable going from 0 to a max value, and its content is increased by one (or decreased by one, or set to zero) every time that something happen, the something that happens is the clock signal, eventually scaled by a constant.
-Hardware can be configured to execute some special code (exactly like interrup mechanism previously described) each time timer value reaches a special value, for example its maximum value.
+Hardware can be configured to execute some special code (exactly like interrupt mechanism previously described) each time timer value reaches a special value, for example its maximum value.

 The Atmega-328p (like arduino) is usually clocked with a 16MHz crystal oscillator, suppose to scale the clock with a 128 factor and use that signal to feed a 8bit timer.
 With that configuration timer increase its value by one every
 1 / (16e6 / 128) = 0.000008 seconds or 8 microseconds, and suppose to configure hardware to execute the special code (called Interrupt Service Routine or ISR) every time timer reach maximum value that in a 8bit configuration is 255, and the ISR increase the `tick_count` variable value by one starting from 0.